Delayed Stochastic Algorithms for Distributed Weakly Convex Optimization: Introduction

-\myquad Despite much progress in distributed smooth optimization, it remains unclear how to develop efficient asynchronous algorithms for nonsmooth, and even nonconvex problems.
-For general convex problems, the pioneering work \cite{nedic2001distributed} has shown that the asynchronous incremental subgradient method obtains an $\Ocal(\sqrt{\tfrac{\tau}{K}})$ convergence rate.
-The mentioned work~\citep{mishchenko2022asynchronous} shows that {\dsgd} achieves a delay-independent rate of $\Ocal(\sqrt{\tfrac{m}{K}})$, where $m$ is the number of workers.
-However, it is still unknown whether their key technique by telescoping the virtual iterates can be extended to composite and nonconvex optimization.\condspace
+Despite much progress in distributed smooth optimization, it remains unclear how to develop efficient asynchronous algorithms for nonsmooth and even nonconvex problems.
+For general nonsmooth convex problems, the pioneering work \cite{nedic2001distributed} has shown that the asynchronous incremental subgradient method obtains an $\Ocal(\sqrt{{\tau_{\text{max}}}/{K}})$ convergence rate.
+The aforementioned work~\citep{mishchenko2022asynchronous} shows that {\dsgd} achieves a delay-independent rate of $\Ocal(\sqrt{{m}/{K}})$, where $m$ is the number of workers.
+However, it is still unknown whether their key technique by telescoping the virtual iterates can be extended to composite nonconvex optimization.\condspace

-\quad For distributed weakly convex optimization, \citet{xu2021distributed} shows that \texttt{DSEGD} (Delayed Stochastic Extrapolated Subgradient Method), the inertial version of {\dsgd}, exhibits a convergence rate of $\mathcal{O}(\tfrac{1+\tau}{\sqrt{K}}+\tfrac{\tau}{K})$, which has an undesired dependence on the maximum delay $\tau$.
-This issue is further exacerbated in real heterogeneous environments where the maximum delay is determined by the slowest machine. \emph{It remains unclear whether such delay dependence in {\dsgd} is still improvable or not.} Nevertheless, even if the rate is improvable in terms of $\tau$, there yet remains a fundamental challenge in the analysis of {\dsgd}, as delay has a major impact on the leading term $\mathcal{O}(\tfrac{1}{\sqrt{K}})$ of the convergence rate.
-This is in contrast to smooth distributed optimization where delay only affects a higher order term $\mathcal{O}(\tfrac{1}{K})$ and hence is negligible in the long run.
-Such performance gap highlights a substantial limitation of \dsgd{} when nonsmoothness is present.
-Hence, it is natural to ask the following question: \ifthenelse{\boolean{doublecolumn}}{ \textit{For nonsmooth nonconvex optimization, can we design an efficient stochastic algorithm which has a negligible penalty caused by delays}?\\ }{\begin{quote}
+For distributed weakly convex optimization, Xu et al.~\cite{xu2021distributed} shows that Delayed Stochastic Extrapolated Subgradient (\texttt{DSEGD}), an inertial version of {\dsgd}, exhibits a convergence rate of~$\mathcal{O}((1+\tau_{\text{max}})/{\sqrt{K}}+{\tau_{\text{max}}^2}/{K})$, which has an undesired dependence on the maximum delay $\tau_{\text{max}}$.
+This issue is further exacerbated in real heterogeneous environments where the maximum delay is dictated by the slowest, or the ``straggler'' nodes.
+It remains unclear

+Nevertheless, even if the rate is improvable in terms of $\tau$, there yet remains a fundamental challenge, as the delay significantly influences the leading term $\mathcal{O}({1}/{\sqrt{K}})$ of the convergence rate.
+This contrasts with smooth distributed optimization, where the delay only affects a higher order term $\mathcal{O}({1}/{K})$ and hence is negligible in the long run.
+Such a performance gap highlights a substantial limitation of the prior study when nonsmoothness is present.
+Hence, it is natural to ask: For distributed weakly convex optimization,